 Every night, I would walk around this block a few times to

-stretch my legs that takes a mere five minutes each.
-If I go further that will
+stretch my legs, which takes a mere five minutes each.
+If I go further, that will

-take me to the shops; it will take me about 10 minutes.
-Last night, in one of those walks, I noticed this flower that grows out of the cement crack.
+take me to the shops, which will take about 10 minutes.
+Last night, during one of those walks, I noticed a flower growing out of a cement crack.
 I

 thought I would come back the following day and take a shot.
 The sun was

-directly above a bit to my right blinded my sight of the cell phone
+directly above, a bit to my right, which blinded my sight of the cell phone

 screen.
-My Nokia, although not the latest touchscreen smartphone phone, has a 5 MP camera, which is not bad.
+My Nokia, although not the latest touchscreen smartphone, has a 5 MP camera, which is not bad.
 I held my cell phone camera close to the wall and took

 several blind shots.
 This one came out nicely; I didn't have to crop